“Can you hear me now?”

 Furthermore, “Gait and balance are things most people take for granted, but they are actually very cognitively demanding,” Lin said.
 “If hearing loss imposes a cognitive load, there may be fewer cognitive resources to help with maintaining balance and gait.”

-Get your loved ones’ hearing checked this month!
+This month, get your loved ones’ hearing checked.
 Then call us for information on how we can keep them safer as they age-in-place.
 And how we can give you some peace of mind.

 Most significantly, According to Anthony Dohrmann, “One-third of all seniors 65 and older fall every year.
 If there is just a modest 25 decibel hearing loss for people in their senior years, they have an increase of over 300 percent in their risk of falls.
 Falling is the number one cause of accidental death.
 It is one of the leading causes of loss of independence and loss of cognitive and physical function.
 Nobody wants to be in a nursing home.
 Don’t deal with the fall techniques they use which is often restraining a person in a wheel chair.”